 Through such leaders of tomorrow, the Littoral Society can continue to boldly defend the coast from harm and elevate the efforts of those who have the greatest stake in the future of the Bayshore region - the people who call it home.

-The Littoral Society's R-Corps program is generously supported with finding from the William Penn Foundation, the National Fish and Wildlife Foundation, and the PSE&G Neighborhood Partners Program.
+The Littoral Society's R-Corps program is generously supported with funding from the William Penn Foundation, the National Fish and Wildlife Foundation, and the PSE&G Neighborhood Partners Program.
 Learn how you can support or join the R-Corps program.